From localized 4f electrons to anisotropic exchange interactions in ferromagnetic CeRh6Ge4: Results

-Figure~\ref{fig:band_merged}\,(a) shows the electronic band structure calculated with fully relativistic density functional theory calculations using the full potential local orbital (FPLO) basis~\cite{Koepernik1999} in combination with a generalized gradient approximation exchange correlation functionals~\cite{Perdew1996}.
+{\bf Electronic structure}\\ Figure~\ref{fig:band_merged}a shows the electronic band structure calculated with fully relativistic density functional theory calculations using the full potential local orbital (FPLO) basis~\cite{Koepernik1999} in combination with a generalized gradient approximation exchange correlation functionals~\cite{Perdew1996}.
 We used the crystal structure reported in Ref.~\cite{Vossinkel2012}.
 The lattice parameters are $a=7.154$\,{\AA} and $c=3.855$\,{\AA}.
-The path along the high symmetry points of the hexagonal space group of {\cerhge} is shown in Fig.~\ref{fig:band_merged}\,(c).
-Fig.~\ref{fig:band_merged}\,(b) shows the species resolved densities of states.
+The path along the high symmetry points of the hexagonal space group of {\cerhge} is shown in Fig.~\ref{fig:band_merged}c.
+Fig.~\ref{fig:band_merged}b shows the species resolved densities of states.
 We use projective Wannier functions within FPLO~\cite{Eschrig2009,Koepernik2023} to obtain a tight binding model with 108 orbitals (including spin degrees of freedom) consisting of Ce $4f$, Ce $5d$, Rh $4d$, and Ge $4p$.
-Comparison of black and blue lines in Fig.~\ref{fig:band_merged}\,(a) indicate that the fit is excellent in a wide energy range around the Fermi level.
+Comparison of black and blue lines in Fig.~\ref{fig:band_merged}a indicate that the fit is excellent in a wide energy range around the Fermi level.
+The maximum hybridization strengths between Ce $4f$ and Rh $4d$ and between Ce $4f$ and Ge $4p$ are 0.10\,eV and 0.15\,eV respectively, while the direct $4f$--$4f$ hopping is at most 2.9\,meV.

 We performed magnetic calculations within LDA and GGA.
 The quantization axis of the magnetic moment was chosen parallel to the $a$ axis or the $c$ axis.
 In both cases, the total energy $E_\textrm{tot}$ takes minimum at $m=0$.
 This result demonstrates that the ferromagnetic state is not reproduced within LDA and GGA.